DataDog/documentation/content/en/agent/iot/_index.md

 ### Requirements

-The IoT Agent is available on Debian and RPM for both 64-bit x86 and Arm v8 devices.
+The IoT Agent is available on Debian and RPM-based systems for both 64-bit x86 and Arm v8 devices.

 #### Resources